 A public IP address is an IPv4 address that is retrieved directly over the internet and is allocated to the router of your network by an Internet Service Providers (ISPs).
-A resource that requires being reachable in your tenancy on the internet should have a public IP address.
+A resource that requires being reachable in your tenancy on the internet should have a public IP address in Australia.

 Connecting to the Internet using a public IP address is similar to using a mailbox, a lot safer but vividly noticeable.

-Want to know how you can change your public IP address?
+Want to know how you can change your public IP address in Australia?
 Click here to find out!

-Why should I hide my public IP address?
+Why should I hide my public IP address in Australia?